Telecommunications Act of 1996: Early criticism

 Some smaller telecommunications companies and consumer groups stated their opposition to the new statute during Congressional hearings.
 For example, smaller firms predicted that they would experience difficulty in competing financially even if they faced fewer barriers to entry, and this would result in market consolidation in favor of incumbent firms.
-This prediction was correct, and by 2001 concentration of the American telephone market had increased with four major companies owning 85% of all network infrastructure, rather than the increased competition that the act intended.
+This prediction was correct, and by 2001 concentration of the American telephone market had consolidated with four major companies owning 85% of all network infrastructure, rather than the increased competition that the act intended.
 Critics warned that the same would happen in the media content industry.

-Consumer activist Ralph Nader argued that the act was an example of corporate welfare spawned by political corruption, because it gave away to incumbent broadcasters valuable licenses for digital broadcasting frequencies on the public airwaves.
-The act was also unpopular with early Internet activists, and was named specifically in EFF founder John Perry Barlow's essay, A Declaration of the Independence of Cyberspace, as an act "which repudiates your own [American] Constitution and insults the dreams of Jefferson, Washington, Mill, Madison, DeToqueville, and Brandeis."
+Consumer activist Ralph Nader argued that the act was an example of corporate welfare spawned by political corruption, because it gave valuable licenses for digital broadcasting frequencies on the public airwaves to incumbent broadcasters.
+The act was also unpopular with early Internet activists, and was named specifically in Electronic Frontier Foundation founder John Perry Barlow's essay A Declaration of the Independence of Cyberspace as an act "which repudiates your own [American] Constitution and insults the dreams of Jefferson, Washington, Mill, Madison, DeToqueville, and Brandeis."

 On the other hand, a Brookings Institution study concluded that the act incentivized upgrades to telecommunications infrastructure and new construction, despite increased industry concentration.
 In the long term, this helped to spread broadband access to more of the country.